Although certain assets are exempt, verify their existence, and document them in the case record.

 Exempt assets can be combined with nonexempt assets, as long as you document their source and amount in the case record.
 The exempt portion of a combined asset remains exempt.
 The amount of the combined asset that is greater than the exempt asset is

 nonexempt, and is applied to the asset limit.
-If the total combined assets fall below the amount of the exempted assets, only the lowest balance remains exempt.
+If the total combined assets falls below the amount of the exempted assets, only the lowest balance remains exempt.

-Example 2: Ms. A and her child receive TANF Cash.
-On 06/27 Ms. S's bank account balance was $1,500.
-On 07/14 Ms. A received and deposited a $2,000 exempt asset into the existing bank account.
-The total amount of assets
+Example 3: Ms. A is a MANG client.
+On 06/27 Ms. A's bank account balance was $1,500.
+On 07/14 Ms. A received and deposited a $2,000 SSI lump sum payment into the bank account.
+The total amount of assets not counted at

 Several months later, Ms. A withdraws $1,800 from the combined asset account.
 The exempt asset is now only $1,700 ($1,500 + $2,000 = $3,500 - $1,800 = $1,700).

 If the total amount of assets is greater than the amount of the exempt asset, deduct the amount of the exempt asset from the combined monies to determine the total amount of nonexempt assets.